WilliamMarti/CCNA/CCNA/Security/DHCP Snooping.md

 DHCP relay agents can add Option 82 to messages they forward to the remote DHCP server

-With DHCP snooping enabled, by default Cisco Switches will add Option 82 to DHCP messages they receive from clinets
+With DHCP snooping enabled, by default Cisco Switches will add Option 82 to DHCP messages they receive from clients
-	Even if the switch isnt acting as a DHCP relay agent
+	Even if the switch isn't acting as a DHCP relay agent

 By Default Cisco switch will drop DHCP message with Option 82 that are received on an untrusted port.